-- 1. In cases which also involve an allegation of abuse against a staff member, see Part Four of KCSIE 2019 - Early help means providing support as soon as a problem emerges at any point in a child's life.
+- 1. In cases which also involve a concern or an allegation of abuse against a staff member, see Part Four of KCSIE 2018 - Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, and early help inter-agency assessment should be arranged.
 Chapter One of Working Together to Safeguard Children provides details guidance on the early help process. - 3.
+Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Chapter one of Working Together to Safeguard Children - 4.
 Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 This can include S17 assessments of children in need and S47 assessments of children at risk of significant harm.
-Full details are in Chapter One of Working Together to Safeguard Children - 4.
+Full details are in Chapter One of Working Together to Safeguard Children - 5.
 This could include applying for an Emergency Protection Order (EPO)